mathcodes/react-native-apps/README.md

 <img src="./assets/terminal.png" width="70%" />

-# Key Takeaways from building this app
+# Key Takeaways
+## Throughout the different sample apps in the table above, you will find "key takeaways" outlining the major topics covered and the focus of each application.
+Here is an example:

 ## Inline styling VS React Native's `StyleSheet`: